oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 Given the nature of the token-mediating backend pattern, there is no need for persistent token storage in the browser.
 When needed, the application can always use its cookie-based session to obtain an access token from the token-mediating backend. {{token-storage}} provides more details on the security properties of various storage mechanisms in the browser.

-Be aware that even when the access token is stored out of reach of malicious JavaScript code, the malicious code can still mimic the legitimate application and send a request to the token-mediation backend to obtain the latest access token.
+Be aware that even when the access token is stored out of reach of malicious browser-based code, the malicious code can still mimic the legitimate application and send a request to the token-mediation backend to obtain the latest access token.

 ##### Using Sender-Constrained Tokens

 Using sender-constrained access tokens is not trivial in this architecture.
-The token-mediating backend is responsible for exchanging an authorization code or refresh token for an access token, but the JavaScript application will use the access token.
+The token-mediating backend is responsible for exchanging an authorization code or refresh token for an access token, but the application will use the access token.
 Using a mechanism such as DPoP {{RFC9449}} would require splitting responsibilities over two parties, which is not a scenario defined by the specification.
 Use of DPoP in such a scenario is out of the scope of this document.

 #### Summary